Health Care / Service Experience

 This program is for BC students and Alumni only to gain valuable clinical exposure by shadowing alumni who currently work as physicians, dentists, verterinarians, optometrists, podiatrists, physician assistants, nurse practitioners, and psychologists.
 The Eagledocs database contains the names, email addresses, phone numbers, etc. of over 250 alumni who work in various capacities within the medical field, and who have agreed to provide clinical experiences or be a resouce to our students.
 The database can be searched by various criteria including specialty, health school alma mater, and state/city where mentoring will occur.
 To access the database return to the Premedical Programs home page and click on EagleDocs Alumni/ae Search.

 The Career Center, located at 38 Commonwealth Ave., offers various programs.
 Check the Internship Listings and Resources, specifically "Health Care Internship Sources" which links to internship programs available locally and nationwide.

-This office (McElroy 233; phone 617-552-3475) serves as a clearinghouse for an extensive variety of service activities that involve helping various types of people in need.
-Additionally, the Office of the Dean for Student Development (phone 2-8639) runs programs on alcohol awareness and periodically needs volunteers to serve as peer educators.
+This office serves as a clearinghouse for an extensive variety of service activities that involve helping various types of people in need.
+Additionally, the Office of the Dean of Students runs programs on alcohol awareness and periodically needs volunteers to serve as peer educators.

-This office (McElroy 114; phone 617-552-1317) Serves members of the Boston College community in many ways.
+This VSLC serves members of the Boston College community in many ways.
 These include assisting students, staff and faculty who are seeking opportunities to serve in the greater Boston area.

 This organization is composed primarily of premedical, predental and preveterinary students.
 This organization sponsors a number of programs including the Bioethics Conference and the Medical School Deans Admission Night.